minion/minion/sphinxdocs/welcome.rst

 disciplines such as scheduling, industrial design and combinatorial mathematics :cite:`wallace:Survey`.

 To illustrate, below we show a simple puzzle, where two six-digit numbers (DONALD and GERALD) are added together to form another six-digit number (ROBERT).
 Each letter A, B, D, E, G, L, N, O, R and T represents a distinct digit :math:`0\ldots9`.
 The puzzle can be represented with the expressions below, given by Bessière and Régin :cite:`bessiere-gac-schema`.

 .. math::

+   \begin{aligned}
    100000*D+10000*O+1000*N+100*A+10*L+D\\
    +100000*G+10000*E+1000*R+100*A+10*L+D\\
    =100000*R+10000*O+1000*B+100*E+10*R+T\\
    \textrm{allDifferent}(A, B, D, E, G, L, N, O, R, T)
+   \end{aligned}

 This representation of the puzzle illustrates the main concepts of constraint programming.
 A, B, D, E, G, L, N, O, R and T are variables,